espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## Monitor

-**ESP-IDF: Monitor your Device** is provided by this extension to start `idf.py monitor` terminal program in Visual Studio Code.
+**ESP-IDF: Monitor Device** is provided by this extension to start `idf.py monitor` terminal program in Visual Studio Code.
 Please take a look at the [IDF Monitor Documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html?highlight=monitor).

-In Visual Studio Code, for **ESP-IDF: Monitor your Device** we use the shell executable given in `vscode.env.shell` which is override by `terminal.integrated.shell.*` in your Visual Studio Code Settings when using the `Terminal: Select Default Shell` command to update the shell or updating `terminal.integrated.shell.windows` for Windows, `terminal.integrated.shell.osx` for MacOS and `terminal.integrated.shell.linux` for Linux in VSCode Settings Preference menu (F1 -> Preferences: Open Settings (JSON)).
+In Visual Studio Code, for **ESP-IDF: Monitor Device** we use the shell executable given in `vscode.env.shell` which is override by `terminal.integrated.shell.*` in your Visual Studio Code Settings when using the `Terminal: Select Default Shell` command to update the shell or updating `terminal.integrated.shell.windows` for Windows, `terminal.integrated.shell.osx` for MacOS and `terminal.integrated.shell.linux` for Linux in VSCode Settings Preference menu (F1 -> Preferences: Open Settings (JSON)).

 ## OpenOCD Server